fabioaromanini/webpack/README.md

 advantage of it.
 First, the vendor (third party) code should be separated from the application source code, so that it won't be downloaded everytime the application's main code is updated (i.e., if you update a feature and still use the same libs, there is no need to download once again the same old libs code).

+### html-webpack-plugin (section 5)
+As you split the code in to many different scripts, every single one of those scripts must be referenced in your application index.html.
+While you can do it manually, it's very error prone and tedious.
+In order to solve this, there is a plugin called "html-webpack-plugin", that will generate a new index.html from a template everytime you build the application.
+Every script generated from the build will be automatically inserted in this html!